ABZ-Aaron/SQL-Tutorials/README.md

 Also note that below, we've used the * character.
 This signifies that we want to return **all** columns.
 This is useful when you are practicing.
 However, it's bad practice within a real production enviornment, and can slow things down.
 Rarely would we ever need to retun all columns.

+Additionally, pay attention to column placement when we are returning more than one column.
+There should be a comma between each column name, but **not** after the last one.
+If we were to include a comma after the last column in a SELECT statment, we would get an error.

 <img src="https://github.com/ABZ-Aaron/SQL-Tutorials/blob/master/Select.png">

 ### Sorting